sanchez0408/bellabeat-fitness-analysis/README.md

 ## 2. Sleep Habits
 #### Key Findings:
 - 12 of 25 users average less than 6 hours of sleep
+- 19 out of 25 users sleep less than the health recommendations
 - Only 6 users meet the recommended 7–8 hour range
 - Users sleep longer on weekends